-Apple Pencil vs Apple Pencil 2 – it's a question on the mind of many an iPad owner and those wanting to buy one.
+Apple Pencil vs Apple Pencil 2 – it's a question on the mind of many pondering which iPad to buy.
 Why?
 Well, if you want to use Apple's popular tablet for drawing, note-taking, image editing or anything else vaguely creative, you'll want an Apple Pencil to pair with it.

 Apple Pencil vs Apple Pencil 2: Price and compatibility

 There’s a good chunk of difference when you look at the price of the Apple Pencil vs Apple Pencil 2, though that’s just the start of the price gap overall.
 The Apple Pencil 1st gen costs £89/$99.
 The Apple Pencil 2 costs £119/$129.

 However, when we talk about choosing between which Apple Pencil you’ll go for, what we’re ultimately discussing is which iPad you’ll go for, because each iPad model supports only one of the two Pencil options (check out our iPad model list if you're unsure which tablet to go for).
 And that obviously affects the overall price hugely.

 The original Apple Pencil is supported by the iPad 10.2-inch (2019), iPad mini (2019) and iPad Air (2019) from the current line-up.

 It was also supported by previous iPads, including the iPad 9.7-inch (2018), iPad Pro 12.9-inch (2017), iPad Pro 10.5-inch (2017), iPad Pro 9.7-inch (2016), and iPad Pro 12.9-inch (2015).